 - Consult the lubricating oil suppliers to ensure the correct grade cylinder oil with suitable base number (BN) is available on board prior to the changeover to lower sulphur fuel.
 Check also that there are no compatibility issues or cylinder oil tank cleaning requirements. - The feed rate should be adjusted in accordance with the BN of cylinder oil and sulphur content of the fuel.
 Incorrect feed rate may lead to liner and piston ring wear.
-See: www.nepia.com/insights/signals-online/ships/engineroom-operations/main-engine-breakdown-and-cargo-claims - Consult main and auxiliary engine manufacturers about the impact of prolonged running on distillate fuels with low sulphur content.
-Some manufacturers recommend cermet coated piston rings with a harder coating to prevent liner scuffing caused by bore polished liner surfaces. - Review the operational set-up of centrifugal separators (purifier/clarifier).
+See: www.nepia.com/insights/signals-online/ships/engineroom-operations/main-engine-breakdown-and-cargo-claims - Consult main and auxiliary engine manufacturers about the following: - The impact of prolonged running on distillate fuels with low sulphur content.
+Some manufacturers recommend cermet coated piston rings with a harder coating to prevent liner scuffing caused by bore polished liner surfaces. - The use of the specific type of VLSFO to ensure there are no operational concerns. - Review the operational set-up of centrifugal separators (purifier/clarifier).
 There may be a need to adjust heating, feed rate and gravity disc sizes. - Monitor centrifugal separator desludge and fuel filter blowdown frequency - these could provide an early alert of a fuel quality problem.